mrpotatosanta/bo1-zombies-autosplitter/README.md

 > Skipping the map loading screen using a controller (X/A Button) will often break splitting functionality for that game. **Use your mouse's Left Click to skip for best results.**

 > [!NOTE]
-> Current version does **not** split correctly on the map **Moon**.
+> Current version does **NOT** split correctly on the map **Moon**.
 Teleporting to and from No Man's Land breaks the round transition logic.

 ---

 ## Features
 - Provides fully automatic **START, PAUSE, SPLIT, and RESET** functionality
 - Supports Steam, BGamer, and Plutonium versions of T5 (Black Ops 1)
-- Utilizes game time identical to the popular hooked WSplit timers for accurate, loadless timing
+- Utilizes game time identical to popular hooked WSplit timers for accurate, loadless timing
 - Automatically splits for **ALL ROUNDS** (2 - 260)
-- Includes a pre-configured layout that displays total Game Time, current Round Time, and a list of your 5 most recent splits
+- Includes a pre-configured layout that displays total Game Time, current Round Time, and your 5 most recent splits

 <img width="250" height="238" alt="Showcase" src="https://github.com/user-attachments/assets/367225c5-1130-4807-a662-e213ebc8bb41" />